slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What gets measured gets done.'*

 <!--
+> *'Action expresses priorities.' -- Ghandi*

+> *'Now is no time to think of what you do not have.
+Think of what you can do with what there is.' -- Ernest Hemingway*

+> *'Start where you are.
+Use what you have.
+Do what you can.' -- Arthur Ashe*

+> *'You must think like a man of action, and act like a man of thought.'*

+> *'You miss 100% of the shots you don’t take.' -- Wayne Gretzky*

+> *'Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today.' -- James T. McKay*

 We feel anxiety over a deadline or a task that we don’t want to do, even though we know we should.
 So we procrastinate in order to remove that anxiety.

 > *add mark manson on procrastination*